 According to the Occupational Safety and Health Administration (OSHA), PPE is “equipment worn to minimize exposure to hazards that cause serious workplace injuries and illnesses.”
-Common examples of PPE include safety glasses and other eye protection, hard hats, steel-toed boots, hand protection, coveralls, respirators and ear protection.
-Common workplace hazards include falling objects, forklift injuries, trip and fall hazards and injuries from power tools.
+Common examples of PPE include safety glasses and other eye protection, hard hats, steel-toed boots, hand protection, coveralls, respirators, and ear protection.
+Common workplace hazards include falling objects, forklift injuries, trip and fall hazards, and injuries from power tools.

-Data proves that PPE works: When OSHA mandated the use of hard hats on construction sites in the 1970s, there were 15,000 worker deaths on average each year.
+Data proves that Personal Protective Equipment works: When OSHA mandated the use of hard hats on construction sites in the 1970s, there were 15,000 worker deaths on average each year.
 In 2016, this number fell to 5,200.
 And while there’s more work to be done — 5,200 isn’t zero, after all — the role of PPE in worker safety and workplace productivity is undeniable.
 PPE can also help reduce the risk of near misses.
 While these misses may not lead to injury, they do require reporting to ensure companies meet OSHA standards.

-Considering the Role of PPE in Construction
+Considering the Role of Personal Protective Equipment in Construction